Pure (video game)

-Pure is an off-road, quad-bike trick-racing video game for Xbox 360, PlayStation 3 and Microsoft Windows published by Disney Interactive Studios and developed by Black Rock Studio (formerly Climax Racing, the developers of the MotoGP and ATV Offroad Fury series).
-The game was announced on February 14, 2008 and was released in North America on September 16, 2008 on Windows, PlayStation 3 and Xbox 360, in Europe on September 26, 2008 and in Japan on June 25, 2009.
+Pure is an off-road, quad-bike trick-racing video game for Xbox 360, PlayStation 3 and Windows published by Disney Interactive Studios and developed by Black Rock Studio (formerly Climax Racing, the developers of the MotoGP and ATV Offroad Fury series).
+The game was announced on 14 February 2008.
 The game incorporates a trick system that rewards the player with speed boosts for successfully pulling off tricks.

 Gameplay

 Players race with quad bikes in locations across the world, pulling off incredible stunts at extreme heights.
 There are three different race types: